MaVdbussche/gluetun-helper/README.md

 environment variable built into Gluetun (see [Gluetun PR#2399](https://github.com/qdm12/gluetun/pull/2399)).

 To run this program, simply put the following command as the `VPN_PORT_FORWARDING_UP_COMMAND` environment variable in Gluetun :
-`/bin/sh -c "docker compose --file ./paht/to/compose/file.yml" run --rm gluetun-helper`
+`/bin/sh -c 'docker compose --file ./path/to/compose/file.yml run --rm gluetun-helper'`

 You can also consult the `docker-compose.yml` file at the root of this repository for an example configuration.